 Unfortunately, the history of Jews in the city has been tragic – exiles, death during the Holocaust and the destruction of the Jewish heritage during the communist regime.

 Today, however, many buildings, streets, or memorials that once belonged to Jews are a piece of art celebrating Jewish people and their culture.
-Do you know where the hidden gate of the synagogue from the 14th century is or where the world champion in wrestling used to live?
+Do you know where the hidden gate of the synagogue from the 14th century is or what the Holocaust Memorial in Bratislava looks like?
 Discover the most important places of Jewish culture: